AndreasArvidsson/WinDSP/README.md

 ```

 [Biquad](https://www.minidsp.com/applications/advanced-tools/advanced-biquad-programming)
-* Create a custom biquad by giving the biquad coefficients
+* Create a custom biquad by giving the biquad coefficients.
-* Biquad filters are also known as IIR(Infinite Impulse Response)
+* Biquad filters are also known as IIR(Infinite Impulse Response).
-* b0-b2 are the feedforward values in the numerator and a0-a2 are the feedback values in the denominator
+* b0-b2 are the feedforward values in the numerator and a0-a2 are the feedback values in the denominator.
-* Multiple sets of coefficients can be given to create a cascading filter
+* Multiple sets of coefficients can be given to create a cascading filter.
 * Requires: type, values[b0, b1, b2, a1, a2]
 * a0 defaults to 1.0
 ```json